Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: : An Automatic Visual Instruction Tuning Data Generation Pipeline

 \subsection{Automatic Data Generation and Filtering}

-To generate new multimodal instruction data, we choose the images from Flickr30K~\cite{young2014image_flickr30k}, LLaVA-LCS~\cite{liu2023visual}, and SBU~\cite{sbu} as the image corpus for both nonregion-based and image-region based data generation.
+Here, we introduce the image sources used for data generation.
+Additionally, recognizing that there are no ready-made state-of-the-art models available for the VQA data filtering, we introduce two data filtering pipelines to remove the incorrect data samples, which is essential for subsequent model training.

+\textbf{Data Generation and Filtering of \genixerL{} on The Generic Tasks.} We utilize the mixed dataset comprising 558K images from the LAION~\cite{laion5b}, CC3M~\cite{cc3m}, and SBU~\cite{sbu}, as described in \cite{liu2023visual}, and further adopt the 830K images from the original SBU datasets.
+We directly feed these 1.4M images to the trained \genixerL{} and then designate the specific instruction \xs{} = \textit{``This is the Common VQA task''}, and finally we produce the 1.4M raw data samples.

+To assess the quality of generic task data, we design a Fuyu-driven data filtering framework to automatically filter the samples, which may include incorrect questions or incorrect answers.
+We design the text prompt as follows:

+For filtering Common VQA and Adv VQA tasks, we substitute the variables \xq{} and \xa{} with the generated questions and answers, respectively.
+In the case of MC VQA evaluation, we replace the option letter (e.g., ``B'') with the corresponding option content (e.g., ``Jumping'') and then convert the format to match that of Common VQA for processing by Fuyu-8B~\cite{fuyu-8b}, as shown in Fig. \ref{fig:fuyufilter}.
+For the MD task, we decompose multi-turn dialogue into individual single-turn instances for filtering.

+Rather than prompt Fuyu-8B to directly output ``Yes'' or ``No'' as the filtering label, we calculate the probability of predicting the ``Yes'' as follows:

+where $Y_{r}$ is the predicted response and $L$ is the length the total response sequence.
+Then, we propose a threshold $\lambda$ to control the filtering in the following manner:

+where $S^n$ is the filter label representing keeping or removing the current sample. $P(Y^n_r)$ denotes the probability of the result ``Yes'' of $n$-th candidates.
+By setting $\lambda = 0.7$, we filter the 1.4M raw VQA triplets to 915K instances.
+We name this VQA-like synthetic dataset \textbf{Genixer-915K}.

+\textbf{Data Generation and Filtering of \genixerS{} on The Grounding Tasks.} \genixerS{} adopts the same image resources in generic tasks for generating grounding-based instruction tuning data.
+After feeding the 1.4M image corpus to \genixerS{} by set the data type as REC, we get 1.4M raw data.

-To ensure the high quality of region-based generated data, data filtering is necessary.
-Specifically, we compute the CLIP-similarity score~\cite{clip} between the text expression and the corresponding image region.
-Given an example of REC task, the generated QA pair is \{Question: \textit{``I need the coordinates of the person at the bottom left of the image.
-Can you assist?"} Answer: \textit{[0.005,0.332,0.249,0.984]}\}.
-Then we use CLIP to compute the similarity of the expression \textit{``person at the bottom left of the image"} and the image region whose coordinate is \textit{[0.005,0.332,0.249,0.984]}.
-For all generated data, we filter out low-quality samples whose CLIP scores are lower than 0.5.
+To assess the quality of these REC data, we propose a CLIP-driven data filtering framework.
+Specifically, we first use the regular expression to extract the text expression and region coordinates from the raw generated sentence and then conduct the following three steps to filter the generated data in a coarse-to-fine manner.
+1) Removing the wrong question or answer formats (e.g., wrong coordinate format).
+2) Removing the bonding box whose width or height is smaller than 50.
+3) Employing OpenCLIP-L~\cite{openclip} model for calculating the similarity score between the text expression and their corresponding image region, discarding samples with CLIP scores below 0.6.
+For example, consider one REC sample with the Question \textit{``I need the coordinates of the person at the bottom left of the image.
+Can you assist?''} and the Answer \textit{``[0.005,0.332, 0.249,0.984]''}.
+Here, \textit{``person at the bottom left of the image''} is the text expression, and the coordinate of the referring region is \textit{``[0.005,0.332,0.249,0.984]''}.